How to Lighten Your Hair Without Bleach Using Household Items

 Hydrogen peroxide is a well-known household item that is often used for cleaning up around the home.
-Many people, however, not only use this solution to sanitize their homes, but to lighten their hair.
-Many prefer to use it solely because the results can be achieved quicker.
-However, this product has the potential to be very drying and damaging to hair, so make sure to follow up with a good deep conditioner after every application.
+Many people use this solution not only to sanitize their homes but also to lighten their hair.
+Many prefer to use it because the results can be achieved quicker.
+However, this product has the potential to be very drying and damaging to hair, so make sure to follow up with a good deep conditioning after every application.

-Note: If you have brown to dark hair, please do a strand test first as this method has been said to cause these shades of hair to turn orange!
+If you have brown to dark hair, please do a strand test first as this method has been said to cause certain darker shades of hair to turn orange!

 - Obtain a bottle of 3% hydrogen peroxide and combine an equal solution of it to water (50/50).

 - Leave the product in your hair for at least an hour, depending on the shade you wish to receive and the darkness of your hair.